1984 Firecracker 400: Controversies

 Rumors later circulated that Petty's engine in the race was illegal, a controversy revived during Speedweeks 1995 when Autoweek magazine published a story alleging certain levels of favoritism by NASCAR officials over the years.
 The engine was built by DiGard Racing as part of a lease deal with Curb Motorsports, and on race morning there had been a dispute between the two teams over the lateness of payments; Richard Petty himself offered to cover whatever payments had been missed.
 Though rumors about the legality of the engine had circulated, especially in the ensuing year's Firecracker 400 when another DiGard engine was claimed to be oversized, the claims were later denied by NASCAR and the consensus of evidence is that the engine was legal.
 In both cases, future NASCAR Hall of Fame inductee Robert Yates (Class of 2018) was the engine builder for DiGard.

 Also, because of the 1971 Myers Brothers 250, there is a technical dispute whether this is Petty's 200th or 201st win.
 The 1971 race at Bowman Gray Stadium in Winston-Salem, North Carolina was a combination race with Grand American and Grand National cars, Petty had finished second in a Grand National car to a Grand American car (Bobby Allison, driving a Mustang) that won the race; under current NASCAR rules for combination races, and in motorsport for races involving multiple divisions of cars racing at the same time, both division winners would be credited a win for their division.
-No win was credited in the Grand National division, and if guidelines for combination races were used then, Petty would be credited with a win.
+No win was credited in the Grand National division, and if guidelines for combination races were used then, Petty would be credited with a win (at any rate, Allison was only credited with the win in 2024).